Best Padel Rackets for Women in 2026: Picks by Level

 Now you can feel the difference between control and power.
 Move to a hybrid or teardrop shape and a slightly higher balance — but don't outgrow your wrist.

 • Bullpadel Vertex 04 Hybrid Fun — Hybrid shape, medium foam, 360g.
 Forgiving enough for ramping rallies, sharp enough to start finishing at the net. ~$220.
+(Scarce in the US — the standard Vertex 04 Hybrid sold stateside is a heavier, advanced-oriented frame, so don't substitute blindly.)

 • adidas Match 3.3 — Teardrop, EVA soft core, 360g.
 A go-to "I want to hit harder without losing control" racket. ~$180.
+(Not currently stocked by US retailers.)

 More options in Best Padel Rackets for Intermediate Players in 2026.